 “The way FIFA works?
 Yeah, it could have happened.”

-Today, millions of Americans buy scarfs and jerseys, while supporting MLS sides in sold-out, soccer-specific stadia.
-They watch international matches beamed to them by three major networks, while a half dozen smaller fries fight like mad for a piece of that lucrative pie.
+In truth, FIFA had sought an American World Cup because these bureaucratic caricatures, clueless though they remain in so many respects, recognized the mammoth, largely untapped commercial opportunities inherent to an American soccer market.
+And they were damned prescient.
+The 1994 event remains the best-attended World Cup of all time.
+Today, millions of Americans buy scarfs and jerseys while supporting MLS sides in sold-out, soccer-specific stadia.
+By the tens of millions they watch international matches beamed to them by three major networks, while a half dozen smaller fries fight like mad for a piece of that lucrative pie.
 [In 2015, the Bundesliga moved its U.S. broadcast rights from little-known GolTV to the much more widely distributed Fox Sports.
-The Germans dig the U.S. economy: A year earlier, its top club, Bayern Munich, opened an office in New York City to better market itself to North American fans.]
+The German footballing establishment is arguably the most discerning on Earth and it clearly digs the U.S. market: A year earlier, its top club, Bayern Munich, opened an office in New York City — to better market itself to North American fans.]

-Their mosaic recollections — of U.S. soccer in the ‘70s and ‘80s, of their development as individual players, of their first interactions with each other as members of various national squads, of the tortuous 1990 qualifying campaign and Italia ’90 itself — together form American soccer’s modern creation story.
+Their mosaic recollections — of U.S. soccer in the ‘70s and ‘80s, of their unlikely professionalization, of their first interactions with each other as members of various national squads, of the tortuous 1990 qualifying campaign and Italia ’90 itself — together form American soccer’s modern creation story.

 As it happens, their story is my story.

-The members of Generation Zero secured America’s footballing future.
-In the arena, it was this cohort of players who qualified their country for Italia ’90, an event from which everything has flowed.
+The members of Generation Zero secured America’s footballing future, the one we’re all living today.
+In the arena, it was this cohort that qualified their country for Italia ’90, an event from which everything has flowed.